-The pacifier is suitable for newborns, but it does have a nipple that is longer than others, so if your newborn easily gags, we worry this may not be a match.
-Also, we noticed that our six-month-old tester's top lip would occasionally come over the top of the pacifier, which may imply the pacifier's size is not compatible with this child.
-Although this is not a deal-breaker, it is merely an observation, and it does not mean that it will not fit your child of the same age as every child is different.
-We recommend this pacifier to families who are using Dr. Brown's bottles and would like a pacifier with a similar shape to make the transition easier.
+The HappyPaci's nipple is longer than other contenders in our review, which could cause some younger babies to gag.
+We noticed that our six-month-old tester's top lip occasionally came over the pacifier's top, which implies the sizing may not be compatible with this child.
+This observation is specific to our tester, and it does not mean the HappyPaci will not fit your child, as every child is different.
+We recommend this pacifier to families using Dr. Brown's bottles and would like a pacifier with a similar shape to make the transition easier.

-The MAM Air Night stands out among the competition with its glow in the dark button, making it easier for babies and parents to locate in the middle of the night.
-To maintain the pacifier's glow, keep it in the light during the day, but not direct sun.
-Another noteworthy feature is its minimal shield, allowing more generous airflow for babies with sensitive skin.
-This product is BPA-free, the shield is plastic, and the orthodontic nipple is silicone.
-It is available in a variety of colors and patterns, plus each set comes with a plastic sanitizer case.
-During testing, we found our little tester could grab and hold the pacifier with ease.
-Also, we like that the case helps keep the set of pacifiers together in the diaper bag and safe from germs.
+The MAM Air Night Pacifier stands out among the competition with its glow-in-the-dark button, making it easier to locate in the middle of the night.
+Another noteworthy feature is its minimal shield, allowing generous airflow, which is excellent for babies with sensitive skin.
+The orthodontic nipple is silicone, and the guard is plastic; both are BPA-free.
+It is available in various colors and patterns, and each set comes with a plastic sanitizer case.
+Our little tester could grab and hold this pacifier with ease during testing.
+We also like that the carry case helps keep the pacifier together in the diaper bag and protected from germs.

-If heating a pacifier in a plastic sanitizer case concerns you due to potential leaching of chemicals, we find the old-fashion method of boiling water works just fine.
-Also, the pacifier is not of one-piece construction, and there is potential for water to enter the nipple, leaving moisture for germs to grow.
-However, we did not experience this during testing, but it is a possibility.
-With that said, we recommend this product to families who will appreciate the glow in the dark feature or those who like a minimal shield with extra airflow, reducing the chance of skin irritation for their little one.
+With concerns regarding plastic and the potential chemical leaching, we feel that sanitizing the pacifier in its plastic sanitizer case is not the best method.
+Instead, we think the old-fashioned boiling water on the stove works fine.
+Also, the pacifier is not one-piece, and there is potential for water to enter the nipple, leaving moisture for germs to grow.
+Nonetheless, we recommend this product to families who will appreciate the glow-in-the-dark feature and minimal shield with extra airflow, reducing the chance of skin irritation for their little one.

 Why You Should Trust Us

-BabyGearLab has been testing a wide range of products for more than eight years, accumulating extensive experience and knowledge with every review.
-Leading this review is Molly Bradac, holding over 14 years of experience as a professional Nanny and Newborn Care Specialist.
-While testing, we were able to enlist the help of some awesome little testers, ranging in age from newborn to 6 months, including Lilia, who is nearly six months and modeling in our pictures.
-Each product in our review experienced side-by-side testing for size, material, and more to find the best in the bunch.
+BabyGearLab has been testing a wide range of baby-related products over the past decade, accumulating extensive experience and knowledge with every review.
+Leading our review is Senior Review Editor, Molly Bradac, who holds over 15 years of experience as a professional nanny and Newborn Care Specialist.
+While testing, we were able to enlist the help of some awesome little testers, ranging in age from newborn to 6 months.
+We purchased each product in our review and completed hands-on testing and side-by-side comparisons to assess performance.